-10 minutes 25 MAN Primary minutes Mathematics 2 10 minutes Introduction Main activity Plenary Whole class teaching Individual task Whole class teaching Ask the pupils to discuss the best way to answer the following question using the Hundred square: 13 + 26 = Point to the number 26 on the large Hundred square on the chalkboard and ask each pupil to point to 26 on their own Ask the pupils to complete MAN Primary Mathematics 2, page 55, questions 5-10, using a Hundred square.
-Check the answers together as a whole class.
+10 minutes 25 minutes 10 minutes Introduction Main activity Plenary Whole class teaching Individual task Whole class teaching Ask the pupils to discuss the best way to answer the following question using the Hundred square: 13 + 26 = Point to the number 26 on the large Hundred square on the chalkboard and ask each pupil to point to 26 on their own Ask the pupils to complete the following in their exercise books using a Hundred square: 18 + 21 = 46 + 42 = 33 + 35 = Check the answers together as a whole class.
 Ask them to tell you their ideas.
-Hundred square.
-Ask them to make 13 jumps on their Hundred square with you and tell you which number they land on. - Tell them that they should squa smallest number.
-After you have finished Ask them: Which number is largest?' counting you should be pointing to the number 39.
+Ask them to make 13 jumps on their Hundred square with you and tell you which number they land on Tell them that they should start with the largest number and add on the smallest number.
+After you have finished Ask them: 'Which number is largest?' counting you should be pointing to the number 39.
 Write this as the answer.
-Repeat for the following sums: 12 + 24 = 29 + 11 = 16 + 33 = 25 + 19 = esson. itle
+Repeat for the following sums: 12 + 24 = 29 + 11 = 16 + 33 = 25 + 19 = - esson. itle